-A demo in music is a track that is a rough draft example of the song.
-The demo is short for demonstration, in which the track demonstrates the idea it's going for, but needs to be fully redone for it to actually turn into a master recording.
+A demo in music is a track that is a rough draft example of the completed song.
+The demo is short for demonstration, in which the track demonstrates the idea the song is going for but needs to be fully redone for it to turn into a master recording.
 A master recording on the other hand is the complete and final copy of a song.

 Demo recordings usually suffer from poor audio quality because the band or artist that is performing it was not in a good studio.
 Sometimes, the recording quality of the instrumentation portion of the demo is actually great, but the singer or rapper is doing a demonstration that will need to be done over in the future.